 Sámi teaching - Sámi research - Sámi institution

 Sámi University of Applied Sciences (SUAS) opened publicly on November 1, 1989.
-This was done as the Sámi’s long desire, to offer Sámi teacher education - and after that also other higher-level studies - in Sámi language and in a Sámi-language environment.
+And so a desire that long had excisted amongst Sámi people was fulfilled, namely to offer Sámi teacher education - and after that followed other higher-level studies - in Sámi language and in a Sámi-language environment.
 A separate Sámi University College also gave the opportunity to develop the offers that better responded to the needs of the Sámi community.
-It is now 29 years ago since the start and in the autumn of 2017, SUAS had 270 students.
+It is now 30 years ago since the start and in the autumn of 2017, SUAS had 270 students.

 Sámi teaching and Sámi research has been the basis and condition for the activities of Sámi University of Applied Sciences.
 That is why we often say that SUAS is a Sámi institution.
 Since 1989, the offerings and tasks of Sámi University of Applied Sciences have expanded considerably.
 Thus, SUAS has joined forces to strengthen Sámi society.
 Sámi research has changed greatly in the same period and has expanded, and on that progress, SUAS has been in the center together with other institutions.